Partner Program – The 14 Steps to Build Your Reseller Channel Program

 Business goals, vision, and executive support

-Now that you know the precautions involved, let’s start creating your very own professional partner program.
+Now that you know what you need to take care of before you start, let’s go on to learn how to create your very own professional partner program.

 The Creation is Not a Straight Line

-The creation of a Partner Program is not a straight line.
-It’s a lovely mess that gets more clear & straight, the more you learn & develop it.
-Suddenly the world or your business change and you have to start over.
+The creation of a Partner Program and Channel Sales is not a straight line.
+It’s a lovely mess that gets more clear and straight the more you study and develop it.
+If the world or your business changes suddenly, you may have to start over.

 A solid value proposition automatically gives you an edge.
-It’s the number one thing to determine because it will determine whether people will bother learning more about your solution, services, or product.
+It’s the number one thing to define because it will determine whether people will bother learning more about your solution, services, or product.

-Defining a value proposition is about letting people know clearly what they will get out of the partner program.
+Defining a value proposition is about letting people know clearly what they will get out of using your product or service.
 You can use some tools to define customer gains, pain points, and rank what is more important for them.
-Next step is always to compare it your value proposition with your competitors, understanding market, and alternatives.
+The next step is always to compare your value proposition with that of your competitors, what the market wants, and available alternatives.
 Once you have this data, you can define a solid base value proposition.